 Monopoly Pieces In The UK

 For most of Monopoly’s history, the UK has used the same playing tokens as the US game.
-It’s only in the early years that the UK was different.
+It was only in the early years that the UK was different.
 During World War II some wooden pawns from a different game, ’64 Milestones’, were often used.
 After the war, these were replaced with cardboard cut-outs on colored bases.
 [Source]

 The UK Monopoly tokens were changed again in 1953 for sheet metal tokens, fitted into metal stands.
 They remained this way until 1960 when the pewter tokens started to be used.